Empowering Electronics: Building a 400-Watt High-Power Inverter Circuit with Precision

 The construction portion of this project is rather simple and may be performed in the following steps:

 Begin the building process by making the heat sinks.
-Cut two pieces of aluminium sheet 12 by 5 inches in size with a thickness of 12 cm each.
+Cut two pieces of aluminum sheet 12 by 5 inches in size with a thickness of 12 cm each.

 You can now proceed with the fabrication of the circuit board using the provided circuit diagram.
 Insert all of the components, including the relays, and solder their leads together.

-Keep transistors T1 and T2 apart from the other components so that you can place the TO-220 kind of heat sinks over them.
+Keep transistors T1 and T2 apart from the other components so that you can place the TO-220-kind heat sinks over them.

 Connect the base and emitter of the T3, 4, 5, and 6 to the corresponding places on the circuit board next.
 As illustrated in the circuit picture, connect the collector of these transistors to the transformer secondary winding with thick gauge copper wires (15 SWG).